This is a collection of new and old verbs that I have found interesting. There are so

 thing for me.
 I need more sleep."

-Snow emergency - To declare too many snow emergencies.
+Snow emergency - To declare a snow emergency.
 A local Department of

 Transportation Official: "We don't want to snow emergency people to